Focused Growth Approach of WCM Investment Management

 The provision of this material and/or reference to specific securities, sectors, or markets within this material does not constitute investment advice, or a recommendation or an offer to buy or to sell any security, or an offer of any regulated financial activity.

-RISKS: The fund invests primarily in shares of emerging market companies.
+Global Emerging Markets Equity Fund Risks: The fund invests primarily in shares of emerging market companies.
 Investments in equities may be subject to large price fluctuations.
 The fund is subject to specific risks, including Emerging Markets risk: Funds investing in emerging markets may be significantly affected by adverse political, economic, tax or regulatory developments.
 Investing in emerging markets may not provide the same degree of investor protection or information to investors as would generally apply in major securities markets.
 In addition, exchanges in emerging markets may be very fluctuating.
 Finally, funds may not be able to sell securities quickly and easily in emerging markets.
 Portfolio Concentration risk: Funds investing in a limited number of securities may increase the fluctuation of such funds’ investment performance.
 If such securities perform poorly, the fund could incur greater losses than if it had invested in a larger number of securities.
-Derivatives/Counterparty risk: Funds may enter into listed and unlisted derivative contracts in order to have an exposure to underlying assets or to protect their direct assets.
-Payments on these contracts vary with changes of the value of the underlying assets.
-These contracts may cause the funds to have a higher market exposure than they would have otherwise, which may in some cases increase losses.
-Unlisted contracts are agreed with a specific counterparty.
-If the counterparty goes into liquidation or fails or defaults on the contract, the fund could suffer a loss.
-Because they are not listed, these contracts can be difficult to price.
 Smaller Capitalization risk: Funds investing in companies with small capitalizations may be particularly sensitive to wider price fluctuations, certain market movements and less able to sell securities quickly and easily.
 An investor’s capital will be at risk; you may get back less than you invested.
 Please refer to the full prospectus for additional details on risks.